filipe-silva/FireflyIII.Net/generated/docs/AutocompleteApi.md

             try
             {
                 // Returns all currencies of the user returned in a basic auto-complete array.
+This endpoint is DEPRECATED and I suggest you DO NOT use it.
                 List<AutocompleteCurrencyCode> result = apiInstance.GetCurrenciesCodeAC(query, limit);
                 Debug.WriteLine(result);
             }